gregswindle/project-guidelines/README.md

 ![Documentation](/docs/img/icons8/markdown.png)

 Your repository's `README.md` is your product's home page for consumers and contributors.
+Like any other Web page, the success of your product hinges on converting visitors to consumers or contributors.

+* Use this [template](./README.sample.md) for your `README.md`.
+Feel free to add missing sections or remove unnecessary sections.

+  _Why_:
-According to [GitHub's 2017 Open Source Survey][github-open-source-survey-2017-url]:
+  > According to [GitHub's 2017 Open Source Survey][github-open-source-survey-2017-url]:

-  > ![Quote][quote-img] Documentation is highly valued, but often overlooked.
   >
+  >> ![Quote][quote-img] Documentation is highly valued, but often overlooked.
+  >>
-  > Documentation helps orient newcomers: how to use a project, how to contribute back, the terms of use and contribution, and the standards of conduct in a community.
+  >> Documentation helps orient newcomers: how to use a project, how to contribute back, the terms of use and contribution, and the standards of conduct in a community.
 Improving that documentation is an impactful way to contribute back to open source.
-  >
+  >>
-  > Open Source Survey. (n.d.).
+  >> Open Source Survey. (n.d.).
 Retrieved August 07, 2017, from http://opensourcesurvey.org/2017/

-* Use this [template](./README.sample.md) for `README.md`.
-Feel free to add missing sections or remove unnecessary sections.

 * Display the status of your product with badges that link to their respective CI-service's results.